acbshields12/Healthcare-Pharmacy-Inventory-Management-Project/README.md

 * **MySQL** – Data extraction, joins, and aggregations
 * **Power BI** – Data modeling, DAX calculations, and dashboard design
 * **Excel** – Data preparation and cleaning

 ---

+## 🤖 Use of AI

+AI tools were used to assist in:

+* Created realistic synthetic healthcare dataset
+* Used nested queries to calculate metrics such as returning patients
+* Utilized DATE_FORMAT() to group data by month and year for time-based trend analysis
+* Built logic for calculating percentage rates
+* Debugging errors in SQL and DAX
+* Structuring calculations for Power BI

+All outputs were manually validated and refined to ensure accuracy and reliability.

+---